The Risks of Dabbing Cannabis: Shatter, Wax, Dab Drug

 For users who become addicted to dabbing or concentrates, quitting can cause negative withdrawal symptoms that aren’t fatal, but they can be uncomfortable and make quitting more difficult.

-7 Dabbing Withdrawal Symptoms
+7 Marijuana Dab Wax Withdrawal Symptoms

 7 of the main withdrawal symptoms from dabbing include: